You have an IP address, whether you know it or not. Check your IP and its location here using F-Secure’s new IP Checker.

 And, no, your browser’s incognito mode can’t do anything to protect you from being identified by your IP address.
 The site you are connecting to will still see the address.
 And this can be used to identify you and where you are, often with surprising accuracy.

 If you’re connected through your internet service provider, they’ll know which IP it gave you.
 Law enforcement can also check the owner of the IP, if they have sufficient grounds to suspect illegal behavior based on local legislation.

 Your IP address could reveal your location.
-Once you have given your info by signing in to a service, connecting your social profile, or filling in an online form, your IP address and all that info can be connected.
+Once you have identified yourself by signing in to a service or filling in an online form, your IP address and private data can be connected.

-Now you need to trust that they won’t abuse that information, or share it.
+Now you need to trust that the sites or service you use won’t abuse that information, or share it.